alan-turing-institute/tapas/prive/datasets/data-schema-doc.md

 produces data that is a valid input to the user-supplied privacy-enhancing method, we need a method of describing tabular data.

-The format for tabular data used by prive is a csv file, where each line is a comma-separated tuple of values, and the values in the corresponding position in different rows have the same ‘type’.
+The _format_ for tabular data used by prive is a csv file, where each line is a comma-separated tuple of values, and the values in the corresponding position in different rows have the same ‘type’.
 The main challenge is describing the `type' of each field in the data as well as how to interpret the representation of the type used in the table.

-This information is held in a separate json file (the "table schema", not to be confused with the JSON schema which describes the format of any table schema).
+The format we have chosen for storing this metadata is a separate json file, the "table schema" (not to be confused with the JSON schema which describes the format of any table schema).

 This document describes the types of data understood by prive along with their representations.